danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Filters/Image Filters.md

-Image processing operators that compute the new intensity of pixel p based on intensity of its neighborhood (aka **support**).
+Image processing operators that compute the new intensity of pixel p based on intensity of its neighbourhood (aka **support**).
 It is a  [[Image Noise#Denoising over space]] technique, that uses 2D convolutions between the input raw image and a **kernel**.

 # Convolution